Ann Carter: Early life and acting career

 Carter was born in Syracuse, New York.
 At the age of three she moved with her mother Nancy to Palm Springs, California for the benefit of Nancy's health.
 Her father, Bert Carter, was an executive with the Dodge division of Chrysler Corporation (working there for 38 years) and commuted back and forth between California and Detroit "where he was working for Chrysler on defense-related projects."
 After briefly residing with her maternal Aunt Stell (short for Estelle) and Uncle Jack in Glendale, California, on Idlewood Road, Carter and her mother moved "to a place near Olympic and Robertson in West Los Angeles, with [her father] there again part-time."

 Carter's mother "had always been very interested in the theater," but was disallowed from pursuing her own career by her own father, Ann's grandfather.
 According to her mother, Ann was discovered at the age of four while she was living in Los Angeles.
 As she and her mother were riding on a bus, Carter explains:

 Some 60 years later, Carter confesses that she doesn't recall much personally about Last of the Duanes, which was shot in April–May, 1941, but was subsequently told what happened by her "very focused" mother.

 In her first fantasy film, and most notable early role, she played Veronica Lake's young daughter in I Married a Witch (1942), an experience which "made [a big] impression" on the then-five year old actress.
 A scene she remembers clearly, which later "ended up on the cutting room floor," she flew down a staircase on a broomstick, specially fitted with a little seat crafted specifically for her.
 She also recalls the make-up artists "combing my hair over one eye to make me look like Veronica Lake," known for her 'Peek-A-Boo' hairstyle.

 In one amusing incident, Carter beat out her contemporary Margaret O'Brien for a part because her mother had dressed her in white gloves.
 During the interview with the movie's makers, O'Brien became so distracted by Carter's gloves that she muffed the interview.

 Increasing film roles

 Her first significant role came at age six, when she appeared in Commandos Strike at Dawn (1942) playing a young Norwegian girl whose father, played by actor Paul Muni, led a fishing village in resistance to the occupation of the German army during World War II.
-Much of the filming took place in Mill Bay, Canada which doubled for the Norwegian fjords, during the summer of 1942.
+Much of the filming took place in Mill Bay, British Columbia, Canada which doubled for the Norwegian fjords, during the summer of 1942.
 Ann and the other cast and crew members stayed at the famous Empress Hotel in Victoria.
 Carter recalls: